agrawalsameer1/Hob-Physics-Engine/README.md

 The Hob Physics Engine is a 2D physics engine built in C++ with the SDL Graphics Library.

-It currently supports elastic collisions and gravitational interactions between particles, and is capable of simulating around 1.5k particles in real-time at around 25 FPS.
+It currently supports elastic collisions and gravitational interactions between particles, and is capable of simulating around 1.3k particles in real-time at 30 FPS.
 For simulations larger than this, it automatically generates a 30 FPS video of the simulation using the [stb_image library](https://github.com/nothings/stb).

 I have implemented the space-partitioning optimization for collision detection, and the Quadtree Barnes-Hut algorithm to optimize n-body gravity simulation.
 I have also implemented the 4th Order Runge-Kutta method for maximum simulation stability.